trusty-cd-rom/wormie/README.md

 # Wormie

-Wormie is a React-Native iOS app to request videos and livestreams at specific locations around the world.
+Wormie is a React Native iOS app to request videos and livestreams at specific locations around the world.

 ## Team